cdrubin/bash_ui/README.md

 # bash_ui
 Some helpful functions for making interactive bash scripts on Linux terminal respond to cursor keys for data entry.

+(and now not dependent on tput from ncurses)

 [_DOWNLOAD_](https://raw.githubusercontent.com/cdrubin/bash_ui/master/bash_ui.sh)